mumorutth/Expense-Tracking-System/README.md

 # Expense-Tracking-System
-Devel;oping a website.
+Developing a website.
 An expense tracking system.